Skip to content

 Fast Facts

-• Cancer pain can be caused by injury to the nerves, cancer spreading to the bones or other structures in the body, and inflammation 2
+• Cancer pain can be caused by injury to the nerves, cancer spreading to the bones or other areas, and inflammation.
+3

 Medications for Cancer Pain